SECTION 2: Registration of Motor Vehicles

 2-6: The area authorized for parking is denoted by the color of the permit.
 The color legend and parking areas are shown on the accompanying map.
 It is impractical to mark ALL areas of University property where parking is prohibited.
 Parking or driving is definitely prohibited on grass plots, tree plots, construction areas, or where it will physically mark the landscaping of the campus, create a safety hazard, interfere with the use of University facilities, or hinder the free movement of traffic.
 All legal parking areas are designated by signs, painted stripes, or other marks.
 If it isn't marked, don't park!

 2-7: Any person who changes parking category, as defined in Section 2-4, should bring his/her original permit to Parking and Transportation Services.
 Any additional fees associated with the change in permit will be paid at this time.

 2-8: Damaged permits must be replaced within three (3) working days.
-The remnants must be turned in to Parking Services at the time of replacement.
+The remnants must be turned in to Parking and Transportation Services at the time of replacement.
 Failure to do so will result in the individual having to pay the full registration fee as outlined in Section 2-4.

 2-9: Temporary Parking Permits will be issued as follows:

 - To any employee or student operating a vehicle as a temporary substitute for a registered vehicle.
 The permit will be valid for seven (7) days from the date of issuance and a total of three (3) may be issued during any semester.
 The permit will indicate the appropriate color code area in which the vehicle may park.
 This permit is subject to a fee.

 - Temporary Parking Permits may be issued to visitors and will be valid for green color coded areas that are not marked as reserved.